eamena-project/eamena-arches-dev/projects/apaame/README.md

 * `https://live.staticflickr.com...` to the Fickr archive: APAAME only
 * `https://eamena-media.s3.amazonaws.com/files/...` to the AWS S3 bucket: ⌐ APAAME
 * `https://eamena-uploads-v2.s3.amazonaws.com/...` to the AWS S3 bucket (also): ⌐ APAAME

-## APAAME Server

-QNAP NAS Server, hosting an ArcDAMS application: https://apaame.arch.ox.ac.uk/

-### Questions

-- How can we transfer from EAMENA NAS to APAAME NAS without downloading on a labtop?
-- Is it possible to fetch image from ResourceSpace URL to use it into EAMENA (as a thumbnail)?
-See: https://groups.google.com/g/resourcespace/c/vAE77DCxWPo?pli=1
-- Is it possible to batch the add new Keywords after the transfer from EAMENA NAS to APAAME NAS?
-For example, we would like to append the corresponding Information Resource (ex: `APAAME_20000906_RHB-0018.tif` is recorded in `INFORMATION-0052511.png`).
-See: https://docs.google.com/spreadsheets/d/1-shK3M3Pl5NANWWvGuSYTgjFNpJAyi-A6uf04a8WTkM/edit?usp=sharing

 ---